thanhle1547/flutter_form_registry/README.md

 These parameters `defaultAlignment`, `defaultDuration`, `defaultCurve`, `defaultAlignmentPolicy` let you setup the default behavior when scrolling to the error fields.

-2. There are two cases regarding your form field widget that you need to know before continuing setup:
+2. There are two cases regarding your form field widgets that you need to know before continuing:

-    1. You customed the widget that extends FormField.
+    1. You have customized a widget that extends FormField.
-    2. You are using widgets from the framework or customized widgets from packages.
+    2. You are using widgets from the framework or customizing widgets from a package.

-With the first one, you need to:
+With the first one, you should:

-* Use the `FormFieldRegistrantMixin` for the class that extends `FormField` and override `registryId` and `lookupPriority`.
-This `registryId` used to identify other `FormField`s.
+* Use the mixin `FormFieldRegistrantMixin` in the class that extends `FormField`.
+* Override `registryId` and `lookupPriority`.
+* This `registryId` is used to identify between other `FormField`s.
 It is nullable, so you only need to pass the value only when you need to validate.
-When `FormField` visibility changes (e.g. from invisible to visible), it will be registered as the last one in the set.
-So when lookup for the first invalid field, which might be this one, but you got another.
-If you consider this an issue, all you need to do is to set the `lookupPriority` to arrange this `FormField`.
+* When the visibility of a `FormField` changes (e.g. from being invisible to visible using the `Visibility` widget), or when it is reinserted into the widget tree (activate) after having been removed (deactivate), it will be registered as the last one in the set.
+Consequently, when looking for the first invalid field, this `FormField` will not be retrieved, but another one will be.
+If you consider this as an issue, all you need to do is to set the `lookupPriority` to arrange this `FormField`.

 ```dart
 class CustomTextFormField extends FormField<String>